-On 30 October 2017, Council resolved:
+On 30 October 2017, Council resolved (Res 17-500):

-- 1. That Council reinstates the Feral Animal Management Program by allocating \$10,000 to assist meeting the costs of a trapper from January to June 2018 and a further \$20,000 be allocated in the 2018-19FY and subsequent financial years. - That the program commence after consultation between Council and landholders, Landcare, Local Land Services, NPWS and other relevant agencies to quantify the numbers and areas of feral animals and free-ranging dogs (wild dogs), to develop a targeted approach to controls; and that this consultation be completed prior to March 2018.
+- 1. That Council reinstates the Feral Animal Management Program by allocating \$10,000 to assist meeting the costs of a trapper from January to June 2018 and a further \$20,000 be allocated in the 2018-19FY and subsequent financial years. - That the program commences after consultation between Council and landholders, Landcare, Local Land Services, NPWS and other relevant agencies to quantify the numbers and areas of feral animals and free-ranging dogs (wild dogs), to develop a targeted approach to controls; and that this consultation be completed prior to March 2018.

-Additionally, Infrastructure Services - Utilities have directed \$6,000 in the 2018-19FY and subsequent financial years until 2022-23FY for meeting the costs of a trapper targeting free-ranging dogs (wild dogs), foxes and feral cats on Council managed land at Byron Bay, Bangalow, Brunswick Valley (Mullumbimby) and Ocean Shores Treatment Plants.
+Additionally, Infrastructure Services - Utilities provide additional funding to engage a trapper to control pest animals on Council managed land at Byron Bay, Bangalow, Brunswick Valley (Mullumbimby) and Ocean Shores Treatment Plants.
 These funds were already allocated for a trapper but will consolidate and streamline the Pest Animal Program targeting free-ranging dogs (wild dogs), foxes and feral cats on Council managed land.